UniNE-CHYN/mps_toolbox/README.md

-# mpstool: Toolbox for Multipoint statistics [WIP]
+# mpstool: Toolbox for Multipoint statistics

-This is a python3 project providing tools for computing quality indicators for multipoint statistics outputs.
+This python3 project provides tools for computing quality indicators for multipoint statistics outputs.
 The methods can also be applied to 2D or 3D images.
-It is under construction.

 Currently the module provides :
 - An Image class, with various import/export/conversion methods to different data types